Bulk Locality and Asymptotic Causal Diamonds: Bulk Causal Diamonds Anchored to the Conformal Boundary

 To present some explicit formulas, we can work with the spatial slice of the bulk that corresponds to the $t=0$ instant (which is identical to the $t'=0$ instant) as is usually done in the AdS/CFT case in discussions of bulk reconstruction and code subspaces.
 This slice has a simple description in terms of asymptotic causal diamonds: simply make sure that we only consider those ACDs in \eqref{ACD} with \bea p=-q\equiv q_0, \ \phi = \phi ' \equiv \phi_0. \eea where $q_0, \phi_0$ are arbitrary (within their allowed ranges).
 In other words, these are the symmetric asymptotic causal diamonds.
 For this class, we can write down explicit formulas which are not at all ugly, and that is another motivation to make things explicit.
 By translating these coordinates back to the standard flat space coordinates, we can see that they are the limiting cases of the classes of casual diamonds defined by the two points\footnote{We can write explicit finite expressions for $\tilde T, \tilde R$ if we retain the $\epsilon, \epsilon'$.} \bea (t, r,\phi)= (\pm \tilde T, \tilde R, \phi_0) \eea in the limit where $\tilde T, \tilde R$ are both going to infinity, but $\tilde T-\tilde R$ is held fixed (and is controlled by $q_0$).
-Explicit formulas are simple to write down, we will present one: the circle that is at the waist of the casual diamond turns into the promised straight line in this limit: \bea 2 r \cos (\phi-\phi_0) = \tilde R-\tilde T \eea We will sometimes use $k \equiv (\tilde R-\tilde T)/2$ in what follows for brevity.
+Explicit formulas are simple to write down\footnote{The Northern sheet of the ACD can be obtained by taking the large $\tilde R$ limit of the cone $(\tilde T-t)^2=(r \cos \phi -\tilde R)^2+r^2 \sin^2 \phi$, with $\tilde T-\tilde R$ held fixed.
+This results in the defining ACD equation, $t-r \cos \phi = \tilde T-\tilde R$.
+Here we are working with $\phi_0=0$, which can easily be relaxed.
+In conformal coordinates, this turns into \bea \sin t'- \sin r' \cos \phi = (\tilde T- \tilde R) (\cos r' + \cos t'), \eea which is useful for making some of our pictures.
+We occasionally work with the notation $\tan q_0 \equiv -2 k \equiv \tilde T - \tilde R $.
+An analogous discussion holds for the Southern sheet.}, we will emphasize one: the circle that is at the waist of the casual diamond turns into the promised straight line in this limit: \bea r \cos (\phi-\phi_0) = \tilde R-\tilde T \eea We will sometimes use $k \equiv (\tilde R-\tilde T)/2$ in what follows for brevity.
 The asymptotic causal diamonds whose waists are defined by these straight lines are a natural generalization of the usual Rindler wedge.